-Before beginning any strength-training program, it is advisable that a lifter determine their one-repetition-maximum (1RM) to gauge their current strength level.
-Essentially the result of one-repetition-maximum testing will give a precise indication of how much weight one is capable of lifting for one repetition across a range of exercises, sport specific or otherwise.
+Before beginning any strength-training program, you should determine your one-repetition maximum (1RM) to gauge your current strength level.
+Knowing your one-rep maximum will give a precise indication of how much weight you're capable of lifting for one repetition across a range of exercises, sport-specific or otherwise.

-Upon learning of their one-lift capacities, one can design their program around these maximal weights.
-For example, it might be suitable for power-training that 85% of a one repetition maximum is used as a training weight for the bench press, squat, and deadlift.
-For toning, or developing a defined body for the beach, 70%, or lower, might be more appropriate.
+Once you learn your one-lift capacity, you can design your program around these maximal weights.
+For example, it might be suitable for power-training that 85 percent of a one-rep maximum is used as a training weight for the bench press, squat, and deadlift.
+For toning, or developing a defined body for the beach, 70 percent or lower might be more appropriate.